smart-classic/SMARTFramework-ios/README.md

 }
 ```

+You can run your app against our sandbox, located at `http://sandbox-v06.smartplatforms.org:7000` by using these OAuth credentials:

+* app id: `my-ios-app@apps.smartplatforms.org`
+* key: `my-ios-app@apps.smartplatforms.org`
+* secret: `smart-secret`

+Be aware that multiple devs may use these credentials, so if you are writing data (e.g. to the scratchpad) that data may get overwritten or deleted.
+For more
-For more information about server side setup see the [SMART documentation][smart-doc].
+information about server side setup see the [SMART documentation][smart-doc].

 [smart-doc]: http://docs-v06.smartplatforms.org